Drinpy/Drinpy/README.md

 - I want to work with game development!
 - I would like to have the opportunity to lead a team!
 - I'm improving my drawing skills!
-- Social sciences draws my attention more and more!
+- Social sciences and History draws my attention more and more!
 - I intend to use google translator less!

 ---